Curt Yagi & the People Standing Behind Me

 When not performing, Kendyl enjoys playing volleyball and spending time with friends.
 She is especially excited to travel to Rwanda this summer as part of a Youth Peace and Cultural Education Program and has interest in pursuing a career in Global Studies.

 Kendyl feels fortunate to have had some amazing opportunities to perform and she credits all the directors, voice teachers, choreographers and actors that she has had the pleasure of working with.
 Most importantly she thanks her loyal following of family and friends that have supported her in all her endeavors.

-Special Edition, featuring Francis Wong & Wesley Ueunten
+The Francis Wong Ensemble & Wesley Ueunten

 Few musicians are as accomplished as Francis Wong, considered one of “the great saxophonists of his generation” by the late jazz critic Phil Elwood.
 A prolific recording artist, Wong is featured on more than 40 titles as a leader and sideman.
 For more than two decades, he has performed his innovative brand of jazz and creative music for audiences in North America, Asia and Europe, with such with such luminaries as Jon Jang, Tatsu Aoki, Genny Lim, William Roper, Bobby Bradford, John Tchicai, James Newton, Joseph Jarman, Don Moye and the late Glenn Horiuchi.

 But to simply call the Bay Area native a musician would be to ignore his pioneering leadership in communities throughout Northern California.
 Wong’s imaginative career straddles roles as varied as performing artist, youth mentor, composer, artistic director, community activist, nonprofit organization manager, consultant, music producer and academic lecturer.